SEX WORK LAWS IN AUSTRALIA

 Your Subtitle Goes Here

-New South Wales’ peer-only sex worker organisation is Sex Worker Outreach Project (SWOP) NSW.
-SWOP NSW has an office on Gadigal land in Sydney, and provides support, peer education, outreach, counselling, referrals, safer sex supplies, and other services to sex workers in NSW, including rural and regional NSW.
+New South Wales’ peer-only sex worker organisation is the Sex Workers Outreach Project (SWOP) NSW.
+SWOP NSW is based on Gadigal land in Sydney, and provides peer education & support, counselling, referrals, safer sex supplies, injecting equipment and other services.
+You can visit SWOP NSW’s office, or catch up with peer workers at outreach in Sydney and across rural and regional NSW.

 Your Subtitle Goes Here